ut-amrl/spot-vrl/README.md

     conda activate spot-vrl

- You cannot visualize anything on Robovision, so a good way to go about visualizing any of the projections/plots is to use tensorboard through vscode or to run this commnd locally:
+ You cannot visualize anything on Robovision, so a good way to go about VISUAIZING any of the projections/plots is to use tensorboard through vscode or to run this commnd locally:

     tensorboard --logdir lightning_logs

- If you wish to run patch extraction on robovision, do this:
+ If you wish to run PATCH EXTRACTION on robovision, do this:

- ONLY ONCE:
+ Only Once:

         catkin build -DPYTHON_EXECUTABLE=/usr/bin/python3 -DPYTHON_INCLUDE_DIR=/usr/include/python3.8m

- EVERY TIME you ssh in:
+ Every Time you ssh in:

         source /opt/ros/noetic/setup.bash